ctrl-z-9000-times/npc_maker/docs/controllers.md

 ## Standard Input Channel ##

 The environment sends the controller commands and data over its standard input channel.
-Messages are plain text encoded in UTF-8.
-Each message is one line long.
-The first character of the line encodes the message type and should be split off.
-The remainder of the line is the message body.
+Messages are encoded in both UTF-8 and binary.
+The messages format is a single line beginning with a single character encoding the message type, and possibly followed by a binary blob.
 Messages should be acted upon in the order that they are received.
 The following table summarizes the message types.
 The parts of the message format that are written in `[ALL_CAPS_AND_BRACKETS]` are placeholders for runtime data.

 In all messages the `[GIN]` argument is a non-negative integer which identifies a sensor or motor interface.
 The interfaces are described in the environment